-Read the data stories below to find out more.
+Read the data stories below or download a PDF to find out more.

 Citizen data demonstrates that automobile and HGV traffic are primary sources of PM2.5 emissions in Deptford Park.
 These emission levels are most likely made worse by extensive construction activity and construction-related traffic in the area.